Quality control and research in the paints and coatings industry

-The paint is too thin or too thick for the application.
+The wood coating is too thin or too thick for the application.

-- Determine the viscosity at different shear rates for viscosity of paint at rest and during application.
+Determine the viscosity at different shear rates to gain insight into the viscosity of the coating at rest and during application.

 The paint gets stuck while pumping or during application.